plotly/Kaleido/README.md

 The environment variable must also be updated in the `repos/linux_scripts/checkout_revision`, `repos/mac_scripts/fetch_chromium`, and `repos/win_scripts/fetch_chromium.ps1` scripts.

+**Note:** This is the recommendation by google as well, but as of right now the windows build breaks if depot_tools auto-update is turned off because it also pulls in some dependencies.
+A solution maybe delete the .git folder in depot_tools or look at installing the dependencies separately.
+But if your chrome version is sufficiently new for the build, you can just let depo_tools use the tip of branch main.

 # CMakeLists.txt
 The CMakeLists.txt file in `repos/` is only there to help IDE's like `CLion`/`KDevelop` figure out how to index the chromium source tree.
 It can't be used to actually build chromium.
 Using this approach, it's possible to get full completion and code navigation from `repos/kaleido/cc/kaleido.cc` in CLion.